AshAvalanche/ash-docs/docs/console/guides/local-network/avalanche-nodes.md

 :::caution

-- The above command takes about ~30 seconds to complete.
+- The above command takes about 1 minute to complete.
 - Providing a `nodeBootstrapResourceId` is only supported for resources created in the **same cloud region** as the bootstrap node.

 :::